narkisr/clojure-concurrency/stm/04-ref.md

 # Ref

 !SLIDE code small
-.notes each Ref stores multiple versions of committed values in a circular list tvals
+.notes Each Ref stores multiple versions of committed values in a circular list tvals
 # Ref

     @@@ java